Neaj-Morshad-101/SQL-Server-Kubernetes-Operator/distributed-ag/readme.md

 ### **Benefits**
 - Supports hybrid AG configurations (different versions/settings).
 - Simplifies large-scale migrations with minimal downtime.
+You can use this method for OS and SQL Version upgrades also.

 ## Configure Distributed Availability Group on Kubernetes